Multi-Project Setup Guide

 Workflow with Sync

-# Create increment (syncs to web-app-github and web-app-jira)
+# Create increment (syncs to the matching external tools)

 # Result: